l473n7dR34m/Xherpa/README.md

 ---

-### 💻 System Info
+### System Info
-Displays live system details like hostname, macOS version, uptime, RAM, and disk usage.
+Displays core system information at a glance — including hostname, OS version, uptime, memory and storage usage, and timezone.
-Helps identify performance or environment issues instantly.
+This allows users and IT staff to quickly assess performance and system health.

 <p align="center">
   <img src="screenshots/2.png" alt="System Info Page" width="500">